Post at Abó Pass |

 Minor subposts of Fort Selden in the late 1860's included San Agustin Pass near Organ, and a temporary detachment at Aleman Station (location ?), a stage station located somewhere north along the "Jornada del Muerto" and the road to Fort McRae, possibly north of Point of Rocks at the "Pond of the Aleman".

-A Spanish post was reportedly located near Mount Robledo, south of town, near the beginning of the "Jornada del Muerto" to Albuquerque and Santa Fe.
+A Spanish outpost was proposed near Mount Robledo, south of town, near the beginning of the "Jornada del Muerto" to Albuquerque and Santa Fe.
+It was never established.

 (1853, 1861 - 1863), near Radium Springs